nodejs/node/deps/uv/docs/src/handle.rst

 `uv_handle_t` is the base type for all libuv handle types.

-Strcutures are aligned so that any libuv handle can be cast to `uv_handle_t`.
+Structures are aligned so that any libuv handle can be cast to `uv_handle_t`.
 All API functions defined here work with any handle type.